richardlevinson3/richardlevinson3/README.md

 ## 👨‍💻 About Me
 - 🧠 Passionate about solving challenging problems with data.
 - 📊 Skilled in machine learning, data visualization, and statistical modeling.
-- 💡 Contributor on Kaggle, constantly exploring new datasets and sharing projects.
+- 💡 Expert on Kaggle, constantly exploring new datasets and sharing projects.
 - 🌱 Currently diving deeper into MLOps and deploying AI applications.

 ## 🛠️ Technologies & Tools